Brighton Heights (Pittsburgh): Bridges

 The Davis Avenue Bridge, which opened in 1899, spanned over Woods Run Ave. and directly connected Brighton Heights with Riverview Park in the Perry North neighborhood.
 After decades of deterioration and a lack of funding for a complete overhaul, the bridge closed to vehicular traffic in August 2001.
 By April 2009, it was determined that the bridge could collapse at any time, thus several residents whose houses were situated under the bridge on Woods Run Ave. were forced to evacuate.
 With a call made for its immediate destruction, the Davis Avenue Bridge was brought down with explosives on May 6, 2009.
 Since then, many long time residents of Brighton Heights have been distressed that this now unique transition to public green space no longer exists and are determined to bring the funding for a new bridge.
-WPXI Report As of August 2024, a replacement bridge is under construction.
+In Spring of 2025, a new pedestrian bridge was opened to the public.